 - 3 tablespoons extra virgin olive oil

-- 1 medium fennel bulb, trimmed and thinly sliced
+- 1 fennel bulb trimmed and thinly sliced

 - 5 cups chicken broth

-- 2 cups cooked borlotti beans, in their broth (I used uncooked and soaked overnight)
+- 2 cups cooked borlotti beans in their broth

 - freshly ground black pepper